 Residents are exposed to all areas of Plastic Surgery including breast surgery, facial fractures, facial aesthetic surgery, pediatric plastic surgery, hand surgery, wound management, burn surgery and reconstructive surgery following traumatic injury and cancer resection.
 Residents obtain skills in microsurgical techniques during research rotations during the PGY 2 & PGY 3 years in the microsurgical laboratory, honing techniques to participate in clinical microsurgical procedures.
 Fifth and sixth year residents continue to gain experience as the primary surgeons and become more familiar with indications for surgery and management of complications.
 The sixth year resident also serves as the administrative chief resident, supervising junior residents and medical students, as well as organizing weekly conferences.
-There are four full-time plastic surgery faculty and one clinical part-time faculty.

 Residents are strongly encouraged to perform clinical and basic research as part of their educational experience.
 The division sends each resident to one meeting per year, plus meetings where the research of the resident is presented.

+There are five full-time plastic surgery faculty and one clinical part-time faculty.
 The plastic surgery faculty are responsible for the education and training of medical students (undergraduates), residents and fellows.
 As a division in the Department of Surgery, Plastic Surgery shares the teaching of the surgery curriculum with seven other divisions: general surgery, neurosurgery, orthopaedics, otolaryngology, cardiothoracic and cardiovascular surgery, and urology.